hannobraun/stack-assembly/README.md

 Here we pass `0` as `jump_if`'s condition, which makes it do nothing.
 As a result, this script ends after `jump_if` and leaves no values on the stack.

-I consider control flow the most complex part of this design, and also one I easily could have overcomplicated.
+I consider control flow the most complex part of this design, and also the one I could have overcomplicated most easily.
 To counteract that, I made it as simple as I could, using an approach inspired by assembly languages.
 From this, StackAssembly derives the second part of its name.

 ### Memory